rheam97/SQLcms-employee-tracker/README.md

   Relies on OOP to modularize database queries and utilizes different forms of asynchronicity for the sake of practice and smooth UE.

-  Room for improvement: can refactor code to make class for index functions, can further refactor by removing recursion of init function.
+  Room for improvement: can refactor code to make class for index functions, can further refactor by removing recursion of interval function, can also combine some functions

   <a name="install"></a>
   ## Installation